SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 kubectl get storageclasses
 ```

-Note: if there is no default storage class defined in your environment refer to the [guide](/docs/PubSubPlusK8SDeployment.md#disk-storage) for other options.
+Note: if there is no default storage class defined in your environment refer to the [Solace PubSub+ Event Broker on Kubernetes Guide](/docs/PubSubPlusK8SDeployment.md#disk-storage) for other options.

 ### Install and configure Helm